dotnet/AspNetCore.Docs/aspnetcore/blazor/call-web-api.md

 <xref:System.Net.Http.HttpClient> is available as a preconfigured service for making requests back to the origin server.

-<xref:System.Net.Http.HttpClient> and JSON helpers (<xref:System.Net.Http.Json.HttpClientJsonExtensions?displayProperty=nameWithType>) are also used to call third-party web API endpoints. <xref:System.Net.Http.HttpClient> is implemented using the browser's [Fetch API](https://developer.mozilla.org/docs/Web/API/Fetch_API) and is subject to its limitations, including enforcement of the [same-origin policy (discussed later in this article)](#cross-origin-resource-sharing-cors).
+<xref:System.Net.Http.HttpClient> and JSON helpers (<xref:System.Net.Http.Json.HttpClientJsonExtensions?displayProperty=nameWithType>) are also used to call third-party web API endpoints. <xref:System.Net.Http.HttpClient> is implemented using the browser's [Fetch API](https://developer.mozilla.org/docs/Web/API/Fetch_API) and is subject to its limitations, including enforcement of the same-origin policy, which is discussed later in this article in the *Cross-origin resource sharing (CORS)* section.

 The client's base address is set to the originating server's address.
 Inject an <xref:System.Net.Http.HttpClient> instance into a component using the [`@inject`](xref:mvc/views/razor#inject) directive: